Common Name: winter aconite

 Easily grown in organically rich, medium moisture, well-drained soils in full sun to part shade.
 Best in locations that enjoy full sun at the time of bloom, but acquire increasing shade as overhead trees leaf out.
 Needs consistent moisture year-round (albeit less in summer and fall) even though plants go dormant by late spring.
 Plant tubers 2-3" deep and 3" apart in late summer to early fall.
 Soak tubers overnight before planting.
 May self-seed and naturalize over time in optimum growing conditions.
 Best left undisturbed once planted.

-Winter aconite is a late winter bloomer (before crocus) that features cup-shaped, upward-facing, bright yellow, butter-cup like flowers on stalks to 3-4" tall.
+Eranthus hyemalis, commonly called winter aconite, is native to Europe (France to Bulgaria).
+It is a late winter bloomer (before crocus) that features cup-shaped, upward-facing, bright yellow, butter-cup like flowers on stalks to 3-4” tall.
 Each flower is subtended by a collar of leaf-like bracts.
 A true harbinger of spring, these rugged plants often send their shoots up through snow.
 Lobed, basal, green leaves emerge after the flowers.

 No serious insect or disease problems.